 The most common type of vestibular disorder is Benign Paroxysmal Positional Vertigo (BPPV).
 It causes a sense of spinning when a person’s head changes position in relation to gravity.
 Often, people experience episodes of spinning when rolling over in bed, washing their hair, looking up, or turning their head quickly to look at something.
 BPPV is triggered by displacement of the crystals in the inner ear.
 BPPV often occurs without an apparent cause, or it can occur after a head trauma (including concussion).
 Read more about BPPV here.
 BPPV is diagnosed and treated with simple positioning maneuvers done in the clinic.

-Here is a video of Andrea Myers, PT, DPT, OCS, performing the Dix-Hallpike Maneuver:
+Here is a video of one of our therapists performing the Dix-Hallpike Maneuver:

 Here is a video of Andrea Csizmadia, MSPT, CLT-LANA, performing an Epley’s Maneuver:

 Could Something Else Be Making Me Dizzy?